What are Paths?

 Configuring your Default Next Path

-- Select a user field to drive the assignee of the record upon submission.
-(E.g. I have a user field titled “Business Unit Owner.”
-Every time a risk is submitted, I want this person to be automatically assigned the record.)
+- Select a User Field to drive the assignee of the Record upon submission.
+(E.g. I have a User Field titled “Business Unit Owner.”
+Every time a risk is submitted, I want this person to be automatically assigned to the Record.)

 These options are all available to you in the Path configuration section seen below.